Angelmmiguel/pm/README.md

 Available config parameters:
 * `after-all` : execute this command after switch to a project with `pm go`.
+* `git-info` : show a resume of Git for all projects.

 For example, you can open Sublime Text on a project when `go` to it: